 Pepsi partnered with Caesars Palace to launch 1893 during the Las Vegas hotel’s 50th anniversary in early August 2016 under the slogan “Summer of Caesars”, with the aim to connect millennials that represent the spirit of elevated fun and creativity that characterized the year 1893, the year when Caleb Bradham, the inventor of Pepsi-Cola, introduced “Brad’s Drink” to the world.

-For the launch, Pepsi’s goal was to create an ongoing conversation with their consumers through an innovative, content-driven, social-based loyalty marketing program.
+For the launch, Pepsi’s goal was to create an ongoing conversation with their consumers through an engaging, content-driven, social-based loyalty marketing program.

-Pepsi partnered with Levuro for the transmedia storytelling expertise, resulting in the creation of synchronized, cross-platform campaigns with immediate call-to-actions and high conversion rates.
+Pepsi partnered with Levuro for the engagement marketing expertise, resulting in the creation of synchronized, cross-platform campaigns with immediate call-to-actions and high conversion rates.
 The Levuro approach was to turn every event on-site, at Caesars Palace, into a data collection opportunity, via online contests that enabled consumer data collection and increased the ROI of the Casino programs.